zchen24/rosinstalls/README.md

 ```

 Once creating this workspace, you can build it in the following manner
-(this will create a pair of chained workspaces):
+(this will create a pair of chained Catkin subspaces):

 ```sh
 unset CMAKE_PREFIX_PATH